Precolonial Mauritania: Arab invasions

 The Umayyads were the first Arab Muslims to enter Mauritania.
 During the Islamic conquests, they made incursions into Mauritania and were present in the region by the end of the 7th century.
 Many Berber tribes in Mauritania fled the arrival of the Arabs to the Gao region in Mali.

 By the 16th century, most blacks had been pushed to the Sénégal River.
-Those remaining in the north became slaves cultivating the oases.
+Those remaining in the north became slaves cultivating the oasis.

 After the decline of the Almoravid Empire, a long process of Arabization began in Mauritania, one that until then had been resisted successfully by the Berbers.
 Several groups of Yemeni Arabs who had been in the north of Africa turned south to Mauritania.
 Settling in northern Mauritania, they disrupted the caravan trade, causing routes to shift east, which in turn led to the gradual decline of Mauritania's trading towns.
 One particular Yemeni group, the Bani Hassan, continued to migrate southward until, by the end of the 17th century, they dominated the entire country.
 The last effort of the Berbers to shake off the Arab yoke was the Mauritanian Thirty Years' War (1644–74), or Sharr Bubba, led by Nasr ad-Din, a Lemtuna imam.
 This Sanhadja war of liberation was, however, unsuccessful; the Berbers were forced to abandon the sword and became vassals to the warrior Arab groups.

 Thus, the contemporary social structure of Mauritania can be dated from 1674.
 The warrior groups or Arabs dominated the Berber groups, who turned to clericalism to regain a degree of ascendancy.
 At the bottom of the social structure were the slaves, subservient to both warriors and Islamic holy men.
 All of these groups, whose language was Hassaniya Arabic, became known as Maures.
 The bitter rivalries and resentments characteristic of their social structure were later fully exploited by the French.